chromium/chromium/docs/transcripts/wuwt-e03-content.md

 know the guidelines we have for interfaces there.

-25:28 SHARON: On the Chrome binary point, how much is the size of the binary dependent on the size of the content public API?
+25:28 SHARON: On the Chrome binary point, how much is the size of the binary dependent on the size of the content/public API?
 Is that a big part of the binary, or is it small enough where, sure, we want to keep it from being unnecessarily large but not too much of an issue?